-With rapid technological change bringing with it unique and complex problems to solve, critical thinking is an important skill to nurture.
-But what are the main traits of a critical thinker?
-And how can you awaken your skills in this area?
+Rapid technological change has created unique and complex problems to solve, which means critical thinking is now an important skill to nurture - but what are the main traits of a critical thinker?
+How can you awaken your skills in this area?

 Lots of people throw around the term ‘critical thinking’, but seem to use it in different ways.
 Does it mean that you think negatively about everything, that you’re overly critical?
 Or maybe it means you’re really into logic and puzzles?